ninjarlz/project_roentgen/README.md

 One can build the project via Maven commands or in e.g. IDE like IntelliJ (in such case one has to install additional IntelliJ plugin for Lombok library).

 ## Built with
-* [JavaFX](https://www.oracle.com/java/technologies/javase/javafx-overview.html) - a software platform for creating and delivering desktop applications
+* [JavaFX](https://www.oracle.com/java/technologies/javase/javafx-overview.html) - a software platform for creating and delivering desktop applications.

 ## Developers
 * **Michał Kuśmidrowicz** - [ninjarlz](https://github.com/ninjarlz)

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.